KnpLabs/symfony-template/README.md

 3. Update `.env` file with your own values (especially `SYMFONY_VERSION` if you want anthother than the default one) ;
 4. Run `make install-dev` ;

+At this point you should have a working symfony project accessible on `localhost`.

+## Start the project

+Run `make start` to start the project.

 ## Make this stack you own

 To make this stack you own :